yodrew/darkroomretreat/manuscript/introduction.md

 Basic darkness means perfectly dark, well-ventilated, reasonably quiet, and comfortable.
 This provides: darkness for nightly sleep; a place to familiarize yourself with extended darkness at your own pace; and a place for your first short retreats.

 Deluxe darkness adds extra features, comforts, and space.
 A dedicated darkroom is built in a small fully functional house in a quiet location.
 Like all houses should be but are not, it is perfectly and easily darkened.
-More about this in the [____*design*____](#design) chapter
+More in [____*design*____](#design).

 ## background {#background}